Clubs & Activities

 Distributive Education Clubs of America (DECA)

+DECA is open to Marketing students in grades 10-12.
 The main purpose of DECA (Distributive Education Clubs of America) is to strengthen members' marketing, social and civic skills.
 Constructing and entering projects into competition is a major part of the organization.
 RHS DECA students have won regional, state and national competitions.
 DECA is the backbone of the marketing program and is a great organization to learn marketing, managing and entrepreneurial skills.
+Mr. Cumiskey can provide more information on DECA.

 eXtreme!
 Science Club

-eXtreme! is a science club dedicated to making science more fun and to offer learning opportunities that go beyond the classroom.
-Club members participate in the Green School Initiative, Friends of the Rouge, planetarium shows, environmental testing, FFA competitions and field trips.
+eXtreme! is a science club for grades 9-12 dedicated to making science more fun and to offer learning opportunities that go beyond the classroom.
+Club members participate in the Green School initiative, Friends of the Rouge, planetarium shows, environmental testing, FFA competitions and field trips.
 Members have the opportunity to participate in the Science Olympiad.
 Students in eXtreme! can look forward to a school year full of exciting new discoveries!
+See Mr. or Mrs. Weller for information on how to join this club.

 Future Farmers of America (FFA)

+Students taking Botany in grades 10-12 are eligible to join Future Farmers of America.
 FFA is the Business/Leadership of Agri-Science/Horticulture.
 FFA prides itself as a local, state and national organization specifically established by an act of the Federal Government.
 Students in Agri-Science or Horticulture apply classroom lessons to real-world situations.
 Students attend conferences and compete on both regional and state levels.
+Mrs. Ferris can provide more information on FFA.

 Gamers Club